alexbain/alexbain.github.com/source/_posts/2014-01-06-receiving-sms-notifications-from-your-washer.markdown

 ### Conclusion

 I set out to build a minimally invasive device that progressively enhanced an appliance into the digital age, which didn't physically modify the appliance in any way.
-During the project I had the opportunity to work with a few new products - the Electric Imp, an accelerometer, and 3D printing.
+During the project I had the opportunity to work with a few new technologies - the Electric Imp, an accelerometer, and 3D printing.
 All in all, I'd say the project was a success.
-The device is currently hooked up to my washer, and while there are always potential optimizations, it works well in it's current state.
+The device is currently hooked up to my washer, and it works well in it's current state.

 This project came out of a (relatively) trivial need - to know when a load of laundry is done when you aren't in close proximity to the washer or dryer.
-I thought it would be clever to receive a text message when the laundry is done, since all phones support SMS and Twilio has made interacting with SMS quite easy.
-This also gets around the need to download or install a native app on your phone, a barrier of entry I wanted to avoid.
+I thought it would be clever to receive a text message when the laundry is done, since all phones support SMS and Twilio has made interacting with SMS easy.
+This also gets around the need to download or install a native app on your phone.

-I do recognize there are other approaches I could have taken to solving this problem - monitoring the power output of the appliance, listening for the buzzer with a microphone, or placing a photodiode over a "done" indicator - but I ultimately chose the accelerometer because I wanted to get experience working with the sensor.
+I do recognize there are other approaches to solving this problem - monitoring the power output of the appliance, listening for the buzzer with a microphone, or placing a photodiode over a "done" indicator - but I ultimately chose the accelerometer because I wanted to gain experience working with the sensor.

 While I do not believe I'll be spending much additional time on this project, there are a number of potential enhancements that I see: